arturcarvalho/keyboard/README.md

   },
   ```

-- M15 / cmd+space / now used for the moment
 - Double ctrl.
 For the moment there are 2 controls to the left.
 Still not sure what to do here, but for the moment it will work like this.